Account

 In recent decades, there has been a generational shift of the US veterans' peace movement, from one grounded mostly in the experiences of older white men of the Vietnam War era, to one informed by a young, diverse cohort of post-9/11 veterans.In Unconventional Combat,...

-This is an open access title available under the terms of a CC BY-NC-ND 4.0 International licence.
-It is free to read at Oxford Academic and offered as a free PDF download from OUP and selected open access locations.
-Domesticated uses novel archaeological methods to...
+This is an open access title available under the terms of a CC BY-NC-ND 4.0 International license.
+It is free to read at Oxford Scholarship Online and offered as a free PDF download from OUP and selected open access locations.
+The current structure of the...

 Les livres numériques peuvent être téléchargés depuis l'ebookstore Numilog ou directement depuis une tablette ou smartphone.